-CBD is usually safe and non-toxic even in high doses.
+- The Cannabinoids CBD, CBG, and CBN are usually safe and non-toxic even in high doses.

-Is CBD safe to consume with my doctor-prescribed medications?
+Are CANVIVA plant-based therapy products safe to consume with my doctor-prescribed medications?

-Please consult your health care professional about potential interactions or other possible complications before using any CANVIVA CBD product.
+Please consult your health care professional about potential interactions or other possible complications before using any CANVIVA product.

 Grapefruit and CBD have a similar effect on P450, an enzyme found in the liver, which metabolizes different kinds of drugs in the human body.
 If taken in large doses, CBD can inhibit the metabolizing properties of P450, temporarily neutralizing the effects of other medicinal products in the body’s system.
 This side effect is also responsible for why cannabidiol counteracts the effects of THC.